Kiloutre/TKMovesets/README.md

 # Feature set:
 ## - Extractor
-- Extract movesets from memory (game running, characters loaded) (Tekken 7)
+- Extract movesets from memory (game running, characters loaded) (Tekken 7, Tekken Tag2, Tekken Revolution)
 - Chose whether or not to carry over camera animations, face animations, hands animations...
 - Movesets are compressed on disk in order for them not to take too much space